 If after two attempts, you don't respond to the request to appear for the mediation conference, or you fail to cooperate in any respect with the requirements of the program, or if a conference happens and the lender makes a good faith effort, but you can't come to a foreclosure avoidance agreement, the lender may proceed with the foreclosure action after getting a certificate from the mediation coordinator.
 (R.I.
 Gen. Laws § 34-27-3.2).

-The lender has to publish a notice of sale in a newspaper weekly for three weeks at least 21 days before the sale and mail the notice to you at least 30 days before the first publication.
+The lender has to publish a notice of sale in a newspaper weekly for three weeks and mail the notice to you at least 30 days before the first publication.
 (R.I.
 Gen. Laws § 34-27-4).

 The sale is an auction, open to all bidders.
 The lender bids on the property using a "credit bid" rather than bidding cash.
 With a credit bid, the lender gets a credit up to the amount of the borrower's debt.
 The highest bidder at the sale becomes the new owner of the property.